 The western honey bee, Apis mellifera — and native bees too — are more than a mascot to me.
 Their work as pollinators is essential to our food supply and they have become poster children for the environmental movement, since they are so sensitive to toxins.

 The communal structure of the bee hive, in which individuals work for the good of the whole is, although idealized, something that human beings could learn from.
 I want the name of my company to reflect my values and I want to build something that encourages others to act more with the “hive in mind.”

 Let's take better care of the environment and each other and let’s start with ourselves!
 The new year is a great time to start new things and make positive changes in our lives.
 Let’s do this!

-A couple things people can do to help the bees are:
+A few things people can do now to help the bees, which benefit us all: